amandasongyl/amandasongyl.github.io/about.md

 title: About Me
 permalink: /about/
 ---

-# About Me
 Hi!
 My name is Amanda Song and I am currently a graduate student at the University of Chicago pursuing a Master of Science in Computational Analysis and Public Policy.

 My background is in strategy consulting and finance.
 Prior to graduate school, I spent three years as a strategy consultant at EY-Parthenon, where I worked with organizations across the consumer goods and industrials sectors to help drive value across their operations.
 My work included projects in procurement optimization, legal entity restructuring, and organizational design.

 I am interested in data and analytics, particularly in projects focused on data analysis, public policy, and technology.
 I enjoy exploring how data can be used to improve decision-making and create practical solutions to real-world problems.
-I am always open to collaborating on interesting projects and learning from others.

 ## Education
 **The University of Chicago**